 If you are planning on transferring extensive files (e.g., 100GB+) from one computer to another, then consider using ethernet cables instead of Wi-Fi .

 This way there will be no speed issues or dropouts when transferring large amounts of data!
 It will also improve the overall performance of your home network since there will be fewer devices connected to the same router!

 8. Turn off Encryption on Your Existing Wireless Network

 If you are experiencing slow speeds while downloading/uploading files from one device to another over WiFi, then try turning off encryption on your existing wireless network or add an additional security key for both routers to pair with each other automatically.

 This way there won’t be any security issues and neither router will not have any problems communicating with each other since they both use the same encryption type!

-Because most newer models support 802.11ac standard which has a maximum bandwidth speed limit of 1 Gbps (1000 Mbps)!
+Because newer models support 802.11ac standard, which has a maximum bandwidth speed limit of 1 Gbps (1000 Mbps)!
 This is much higher than older standards like 802.11n which has a maximum bandwidth speed limit of 600 Mbps!

-Therefore, if possible – try connecting all clients around the house via Ethernet cable instead of WiFi!
-In this way there will be no speed issues and you will enjoy higher bandwidth speeds!
+Therefore, if possible – try connecting all clients around the house via Ethernet cable instead of Wi-Fi!
+In this way there will be no speed issues and you will enjoy higher capacity speeds!

 9. Place router away from electronic devices

-This way there won’t be any interference with these devices which might cause network congestion due to internal network traffic congestion caused by too many users on same network .
+This way there won’t be any interference with these devices, which might cause network congestion due to internal network traffic congestion caused by too many users on the same network .